Tropical Storm Yun-yeung

-Tropical Storm Yun-yeung, known in the Philippines as Tropical Storm Ineng was a weak tropical storm which affected Japan in early September 2023.
-The twentieth tropical depression and thirteenth tropical storm of the 2023 Pacific typhoon season, Yun-yeung originated in the Philippine Sea in early September.
+Tropical Storm Yun-yeung, (Note: The name Yun-yeung (Cantonese: 鴛鴦, [jyːn˥ jœːŋ˥]) was contributed by Hong Kong and it refers to the mandarin duck (Aix galericulata) in Cantonese and a popular drink that is made with coffee and milk tea.) known in the Philippines as Tropical Storm Ineng was a weak tropical storm which affected Japan in early September 2023.
+It is the twentieth tropical depression and thirteenth tropical storm of the 2023 Pacific typhoon season, Yun-yeung originated in the Philippine Sea in early September.
 After exiting the Philippine Area of Responsibility on September 5, it developed into a depression the next day.
 On September 7, Yun-yeung would peak as a minimal tropical storm before making landfall in Southern Japan.
 It rapidly weakened once inland, and by September 9, had degenerated into a remnant low.

 Despite being weak when affecting the Philippines and Japan, Yun-yeung still produced historical amounts of rainfall in Japan, causing floods and landslides to occur in Southern Japan.
 A total of three fatalities would be recorded, all in Chiba Prefecture.
 Total losses are at US$300 million according to Gallagher Re.